 It also makes it incredibly simple to spin up a new site, and you can clone sites with just a few clicks.

 Finally, it has the excellent Blueprint feature.
 Essentially, a Blueprint is a pre-defined configuration of settings that you can apply to new sites to save time.

 And if you are a Flywheel hosting customer, you get the ability to deploy your local development site to a Flywheel server with a single click, which is pretty dang convenient.
 If you use another host, you’ll have to move your site manually.

-You don’t really need a tutorial for this one – just download Local and start creating sites.
+You don’t really need a tutorial for this one – simply download Local and start creating sites.
 It’s that simple.
 However, if you would rather see how to do it first, check out this video tutorial on the WPLearningLab YouTube channel.

 This one isn’t for casual users, but Docker is a great option to install WordPress locally for more advanced users.

 This isn’t a method that I’ve personally used, but if you’re running on Ubuntu, you can install WordPress locally by creating your own LAMP stack on Ubuntu.
 You can find a detailed tutorial on the Ubuntu website.

 Which Method Should You Use To Install WordPress Locally?

 The two most streamlined local development solutions for WordPress users are DesktopServer or Local by Flywheel.
 While the other methods are all generic tools to help you run a web server on your localhost, these two are built specifically for local WordPress development.

 If neither of those appeals to you, the next best tool would be XAMPP, although it’s just not quite as slick at creating new sites.